LukeGrahamLandry/franca/devlog.md

     bake_relocatable_body needing to handle array itself because when i create the type with intern_type, it doesn't instantiate the bake_relocatable_value in `fn Array`.
     probably not worth the hassle.
+- added arity checking for direct macro calls so you can't confuse it by passing one expression to something expecting a pair. mostly didn't come up because they're normally called through overload sets so the overload resolution handles the arity checking.
+- c.fr skip_to_closing_squigle was eating the first character as though the caller hadn't already seen the `{` (peek doesn't consume the token but it does advance Lex.current).
+  - i did confuse myself for several minutes when trying to add that test to front.fr because i'd run it with the old compiler expecting it to fail but the test recompiles the parser and the new source had the fix. spent longer on that than actually the trivial bug :(
+- o.fr, q.fr:
+  make sure to type check each leaf of Expr.Switch, not just pass the requested type. recurring theme today is places where a multipart expression doesn't have all parts type checked.
+  - i think the fragility is sometimes i change expr.ty and then yield before checking it against the requested one and that ripples out to having a different requested type when you come back? should be more structured about whats going on next time i rewrite the sema stuff (which will probably need to happen to get order dependence under control).

 ## (Oct 13)